 It has to be said that seeing the grim reaper make an appearance in a love and relationship reading rarely leads to joyous outbursts by the seeker.
 Still, not all Death cards focus on the actual death/ending aspect but more on the process of transformation (such as the butterfly leaving its chrysalis), which is what the Death card is all about.

 The card I chose to illustrate Death at the top of the post is from the Lover’s Path Tarot and full of additional meaning as it contains the whole Pluto/Persephone mythos.
-I wrote a poem which ties in with this theme a few years ago.
-It’s at the bottom of the linked post – do check it out as it might help give you a feel of the very intense energy connected to this card.
+I wrote a poem which ties in with this theme a few years ago: (feel free to scroll past this tangent!)

 Astrologically, the Death card corresponds to Scorpio and the Element of Fixed Water.
 Physically, Scorpio relates to the genitals so there is no denying the sexual nature of this card.